EugeneHoran/Android-Hard-Toolbar-with-many-different-elements/README.md

 API Level: 14 -21

 This application has a ton of diffent toolbar implementations.
 It also contains a naviagtion drawer.
-I believe everything retains its state on screen rotation.
+I believe everything retains its state on screen rotation other than "hide" and "show".
 If you find something that is wrong just post an issue and I will update it.

-If you are confused just click the link or image to see a video of everything in the app

 [YouTube Video](https://youtu.be/wESPkcwSp70)